Jhulelal (Hinduism)

-Legends converge upon that Jhulelal was born during the rule of one Islamic despot "Mirkshah", who had issued an ultimatum to local Hindus for converting to Islam.
-The reincarnation of a Sindhi deity, Jhulelal exhibited supernatural powers since childhood; he preached about how the Muslims believed in the same God, and emphasized that the Koran forbade forced conversion.
+Legends converge upon the fact that Jhulelal was born during the rule of one Islamic despot, "Mirkshah", who had issued an ultimatum to local Hindus to convert to Islam.
+The reincarnation of a Sindhi deity, Jhulelal exhibited supernatural powers since childhood; he preached about how the Muslims believed in the same God, and emphasized that the Quran forbade forced conversion.
 Ultimately, Jhulelal convinced the King to spare the Hindus and even gained devotees among the Muslims.

-Devotion towards Jhulelal was very uniform in pre-partition Sindh and he was one of the many deities belonging to the Sindhi cultural pantheon.
-However, in 1950 Indian Sindhis, led by Ram Panjwani in Bombay, decided to transform Jhulelal into the icon of unity for all Sindhis and unify the sindhi community.
-Devotional songs were penned, pamphlets printed, statues installed, festivals celebrated, and cultural events organized in thousands for the cause of Jhulelal.'
-Over the course of decades, Jhulelal has successfully become the representative Unifying God of Sindhis.'
+Devotion towards Jhulelal was very uniform in pre-partition Sindh, where he was a prominent figure within the Sindhi cultural pantheon.
+In 1950, Ram Panjwani in Bombay sought to transform Jhulelal into an icon of unity for the displaced Sindhi community.
+Through the widespread introduction of devotional songs, pamphlets, statues, festivals, and cultural events, Jhulelal successfully became established over the subsequent decades as the representative, unifying deity of the Sindhis.'

 Iconography of Jhulelal varies widely.'
 Sindhi Hindus worship Jhulelal at the Shrine at Odero Lal in Pakistan's Sindh province, which is jointly used by Sindhi Hindus, and Sindhi Muslims who revere the shrine as the tomb of Sheikh Tahir.
 A second shrine named Jhulelal Tirthdham exists in India at Narayan Sarovar, Kutch, Gujarat.